optimusprimeyy/GBRAD/README.md

 # GBRAD
-Sihan Wang, **Zhong Yuan***, Shitong Cheng, Hongmei Chen, and Dezhong Peng, [Granular-ball computing-based Random Walk for anomaly detection](Paper/2025-GBRAD.pdf), Pattern Recognition, 7 March 2023).
+Sihan Wang, **Zhong Yuan***, Shitong Cheng, Hongmei Chen, and Dezhong Peng, [Granular-ball computing-based Random Walk for anomaly detection](Paper/2025-GBRAD.pdf), Pattern Recognition, 165: 111588.
 (Code)

 ## Abstract
 Anomaly detection is a key task in data mining, which has been successfully employed in many practical scenarios.
 However, most existing methods usually analyze the anomalous characteristics of samples at a